“But, mom!” the living-back-at-home daughter protested. “You have to TELL me these things.”

 1. I would teach my children that sheets should be changed more than once a year.
 That toothpaste droolings in the sink are not attractive.
 And that toilets don’t get cleaned by themselves.

-3. I’d explain why it’s not a good idea to leave a plastic bag on top of the toaster oven when it’s in use.
+3. I’d explain why it’s not a good idea to leave a plastic bag on the toaster oven when used.
 Why the dishwasher doesn’t remove burnt-on food byproducts.
 And why baked potatoes blow up in the microwave if not pierced with a fork.

 5. I’d show them how to water the plants on the porch.
-How to empty the overflowing mailbox that they pass every time they come in the door.
+How to empty the overflowing mailbox they pass every time they enter the door.
 How to plunge a toilet.
 How to tell when cold cuts have gone rancid.
 And how to use a coaster.

 6. I’d explain the reasoning behind bringing deck chair cushions in before it rains.
 Cutting the grass before the neighbors ask us to.
 Emptying the (I didn’t even know we had one) dehumidifier before it overflows.
 Replenishing the milk before it’s all gone.